Douglas J. Cuomo

-Douglas J. Cuomo (born February 13, 1958) is an American television composer.
+Douglas J. Cuomo (born February 13, 1958) is an American composer of contemporary classical music and music for television.

 Biography

 Born in Tucson, Arizona, raised in the San Francisco Bay Area and Amherst, Massachusetts, Douglas J. Cuomo began playing the trumpet in grade school and switched to guitar at the age of 12.
 While still in high school he studied with jazz musicians Max Roach and Archie Shepp at the University of Massachusetts Amherst.

 He began his professional musical career at the age of 18, touring the country with a Las Vegas show band.
 He alternated years of college with years on the road as a guitarist, studying jazz, world music and ethnomusicology at Wesleyan University in Connecticut.
 He completed his undergraduate studies at the University of Miami (Coral Gables) with a degree in jazz performance.

 Cuomo's first work to garner significant public notice was Atomic Opera, which was performed at the Ohio Theatre in downtown New York City.
 The New York Times wrote that Cuomo's "elegiac and eerie" score "blends electronically treated classical fragments and vintage kitsch, suggests the breaking down and reconstitution of matter into something ominous and uncontrollable."
 After Atomic Opera, he scored fifteen productions for the Roundabout Theatre, including The Women, Design For Living, Hamlet, The Visit, and the Tony Award-winning Anna Christie.

 In television, Cuomo has scored over 120 episodes for Homicide: Life on the Street.
 His credits include numerous series, movies, and documentaries for CBS, NBC, ABC, HBO and VH1, among others.
 He has also scored a number of independent films, including Revolution #9, Terrorists, and Crazy Love, featuring pianist Billy Childs and trumpeter Chris Botti.
 Cuomo also composed the theme to Sex and the City (HBO), praised by The New Yorker magazine for its "unusual, edgy salsa flavor" and the saxophone quartet music that opens and closes Now with Bill Moyers (PBS).

 Cuomo's collaborators have included the string quartet Ethel, the PRISM saxophone quartet, the vocal group Anonymous 4, violinist Mark Feldman, trumpeters Frank London and Steven Bernstein, pianists Oscar Hernandez and Brian Mitchell, drummers Robby Ameen and Roberto Juan Rodríguez, tabla player Badal Roy, guitarists Mark Stewart and Dave Fuzinski and many others.